Many casino games have tried to dethrone blackjack’s popularity over the years.

 On this specific table, we have two positions.
 You can choose to play one or the other, or both at the same time!
-Each one comes with a separate main and side bets, as well.
+Each one comes with separate main and side bets, as well.
 After placing a wager, you will be able to vote on how the hand will be played.
 Each punter gets a single vote, and can choose to hit, stand, double or split.
 After the timer runs out, the most popular decision will be carried out.

 Experienced players will be attracted to the speed aspect of this table.
 It takes a much shorter time to complete a round here compared to standard live blackjack.
 New punters will be able to see what the majority is picking, and slowly pick up the rules that way.
 It is not a perfect balance, as inexperienced blackjack players may appreciate more time to process the round.
 However, Playtech had to make a concession to attract existing punters to make the right decisions.

 What happens if you do not have enough people for voting?
-Say you are the only person on the table, or you have an ever number of people.
+Say you are the only person on the table, or you have an even number of people.
 In such a case, you may be unable to decide due to a tie.
 Do not worry, as Majority Rules Speed Blackjack thought of that as well!
 In such cases, the game will default to the basic blackjack strategy and play the most optimal move possible.

 From the time spent playing this release, it will default to guided gameplay if there are less than three players.
 In such examples, players will not be prompted to vote at all.
 The decision will just be made in their name.
 This continues until enough punters join the table to allow for voting to take place.